jayjaynandy/maximize-representation-gap/README.md

-# Maximizing the Representation Gap between In-Domain and Out-of-Distribution Examples
+# Towards Maximizing the Representation Gap between In-Domain & Out-of-Distribution Examples
+Abstract - Among existing uncertainty estimation approaches, Dirichlet Prior Network (DPN) distinctly models different predictive uncertainty types.
-Existing OOD detection models lead to produce similar representation for in-domain examples with high degree of data uncertainties and OOD examples.
-This often leads to compromise their OOD detection performance.
-In this work, we propose a novel loss function for DPN classification frameworks that maximizes the representational gap between in-domain and OOD examples to address this shortcoming.
+However, for in-domain examples with high data uncertainties among multiple classes, even a DPN model often produces indistinguishable representations from the out-of-distribution (OOD) examples, compromising their OOD detection performance.
+We address this shortcoming by proposing a novel loss function for DPN to maximize the representation gap between in-domain and OOD examples.
+Experimental results demonstrate that our proposed approach consistently improves OOD detection performance.

+Workshop version of this work has been accepted in ICML Workshop on Uncertainty & Robustness in Deep Learning (UDL) [[Link]](http://www.gatsby.ucl.ac.uk/~balaji/udl2020/accepted-papers/UDL2020-paper-134.pdf)

+Full version of this work has been accepted at NeurIPS 2020.
+Paper link to be uploaded soon.

 ## Descriptions of the codes:
 In this repository, we provide the training code for our DPN models along with codes for necessary metrics applied in our paper: